gauravx95/Text-Editor/README.md

 # TEXT EDITOR

-This is a [TEXT EDITOR](https://en.wikipedia.org/wiki/Text_editor) dekstop application built in [JAVA](https://www.java.com/en/) using [Eclipse](https://www.eclipse.org/).
+This is a [TEXT EDITOR](https://en.wikipedia.org/wiki/Text_editor) dekstop application built in [JAVA](https://www.java.com/en/) using [Eclipse](https://www.eclipse.org/) and can also work in [IntelliJ](https://www.jetbrains.com/idea/).

-You might all have used any sort of text editors (either online or offline).
-We often use it to capture our thoughts, views, ideas and project or work related stuff.
+One must have used many sort of text editors (either online or offline).
+We usually use it to write down our views, ideas and project or work related stuff.

-In this application, the user has to register itself by making an account and then he/she can make new files or work on existing files.
+In this application, the user has to register itself by making an account and then they can make new files or work on existing files.
 Here the authentication is done using [SHA-256](https://en.wikipedia.org/wiki/SHA-2) cryptographic hashing function.

 ## Installation

-Download the source code from [here](https://github.com/sudhanshu-mallick/Text-Editor) and run it using [Eclipse](https://www.eclipse.org/) on your local machine.
+Download the source code from [here](https://github.com/sudhanshu-mallick/Text-Editor) and run it using [Eclipse](https://www.eclipse.org/) or [IntelliJ] on your local machine.

 ## Tools Used
 1. [Java AWT](https://docs.oracle.com/javase/7/docs/api/java/awt/package-summary.html) package